SkillsFundingAgency/das-platform-building-blocks/README.md

         ...
 }
 ```
-2. Select the Azure Resource template you wish to use, (eg https://raw.githubusercontent.com/SkillsFundingAgency/das-platform-building-blocks/master/templates/app-service.json) by setting the concatenation of the deploymentUrlBase variable and the file name as the uri of the templateLink property as follows:
+2. Select the Azure Resource template you wish to use, (eg. https://raw.githubusercontent.com/SkillsFundingAgency/das-platform-building-blocks/master/templates/app-service.json) by setting the concatenation of the deploymentUrlBase variable and the file name as the uri of the templateLink property as follows:

 ```json
 {